-F An imperial oasis in busy Shinjuku - jeepneyjinggoy
+F When in Tokyo: Shinjuku Gyoen, an imperial oasis in the busy ward - jeepneyjinggoy

-CONSIDER your first glimpse of Japan from above a blessing, and the first lesson about the country's culture.
+Consider your first glimpse of Japan from an altitude a blessing and the first lesson about the country’s culture.

 Japan’s panoramic view through the plane’s peephole is extraordinary—manicured patches of green, wide verdant pastures with seemingly orchestrated components, nothing is off.
 If a first-time visitor’s thoughts bear any apprehensions, the calming view will erase them.
 I speak from experience.